ritesh07-hub/ritesh07-hub/README.md

 };
 ```

-**Building at the intersection of Cybersecurity and Engineering** — I build secure, scalable systems that solve real-world problems.
-From developing full stack applications to exploring cybersecurity and ethical hacking, I turn ideas into impactful and resilient solutions.
+**Building at the intersection of Cybersecurity and Engineering** — Building secure, scalable systems & real-world solutions through code and cybersecurity.
 ---

 ## 🛠️ Technology Stack